tyhouch/openroles.dev/info/initial-prd.md

 - Triggers initial job scrape

 **Company Profile**
+- Manually created markdown files with company context
-- LLM-generated summary: what they do, funding, products, market position, strategic focus
+- Includes: what they do, funding, products, market position, strategic focus
 - Used as **baseline context** for detecting anomalies in weekly synthesis
-- Auto-refreshed quarterly (or on-demand)
+- Stored in `profile_markdown` field on company record

 ### 6.2 Job Tracking